SURVEY RESEARCH

 These survey data and our panelists stimulate constructive debate among consumers, institutions and policy makers regarding expected future changes in home prices - and their behavioral, policy, and risk management implications.

-In the most recent edition of the Home Price Expectations Survey, Pulsenomics also invited members of the expert panel to share their views re:
+In the latest edition of the Home Price Expectations Survey, Pulsenomics also invited members of the expert panel to share their views re: